bioinfodlsu/samar_lite/README.md

 ## 1.1.
 Install  Rust
 ### 1.1.1 Using Conda
-This is probably the most painless way to install Rust.
+This is probably the easiest way to install Rust.

 ```
 conda create --name rust